How to Find Last-Minute Flights for the Cheapest Possible Price

 There’s more than one place to book a flight, and you’ll get the best deal if you shop around.
 Get those browser windows open!
 Don’t just look at the airlines’ websites.
 You should also check the various comparison sites, like Webjet, Skyscanner and Cheap Flights.
 Heading to Asia?
 Don’t rule out the smaller local airlines - you might not get an onboard meal, but you’ll pay less.

 Book two one-way tickets

 Sometimes, return flights are way less expensive than booking two separate one-way flights.
 Check the difference before you book - and consider catching your return flight from a different airport than you arrive in.
 This is a great opportunity for a road trip in your destination.
 Or, if you’d prefer to stay in the same city for the duration of your trip, check if the city has more than one airport - there are quite a few airports in London and there are straightforward transport links between them, so you can easily fly into one and leave from another.

 Be sure to factor in any booking fees, as these can sneakily push the overall price up.
 Australian airlines like Qantas, Virgin Australia, Jetstar and TigerAir all add between 1-3% of the flight price onto your booking.

 Book flights with a credit card

 Found a great last-minute flight?
-Apply for a 28 Degrees Platinum Mastercard and get a response in under 60 seconds.
-You can even benefit from our free concierge service to help plan your next holiday, and free worldwide emergency card replacement.
+Apply for a Latitude 28° Global Platinum Mastercard and get a response in under 60 seconds.

 With these easy travel hacks, you can easily find the best last-minute flight prices and save money on your next trip.